Synonyms and other taxonomic changes

 Sometimes confused with A. verbasci, in which the colour pattern is a little different, and eyes not notched.

-probably native to the Oriental Region, now almost cosmopolitan (mostly in subtropical climates), adventive in both NA(1)
+, probably native to the Oriental Region, now almost cosmopolitan (mostly in subtropical climates)

 in modern households, larvae feed on a variety of organic substrates, incl. wool, silk, fur, feathers, and dry animal material (larvae will not fully develop if fed on pure wool unless it is impregnated with some other animal product); larvae will feed on book bindings, chew holes in paper, and are attracted to and feed on dead animals(1)